 My baby was eight weeks old, too young to be anywhere near “easy,” but old enough for me to wonder if this parenting thing would ever cut me some slack.

 I had been rocking him to sleep, trying unsuccessfully to get him to nap.
-Not only was he not falling asleep, but he cried the entire time.
+Not only was he not falling asleep in the first place, but he cried the entire time.
 We were both miserable, and I could feel my frustration growing as I yelled, “Why won’t you just go to sleep?!”

 Of course, that did little to calm him down.
 Instead, he let out a series of frantic cries I had never heard before.
 Remorse quickly took over and I held him close, feeling guilty for having resorted to these antics when he needed more than that.

 You see, the more anxious and aggravated we get, the more those stressful emotions affect our babies.
-In fact, one of the best things—perhaps even the first thing—you should do is to simply stay calm.
+In fact, one of the best things—even the first thing—you should do is to simply stay calm.
 This allows you to make choices from a place of clarity, rather than anger or resentment.

 And the best part?
-Your baby will pick up on your mood and will be more likely to calm down as well.
-Perhaps even just calm enough to help her fall back to sleep.
+Your baby will pick up on your mood and will be more likely to calm down as well—perhaps calm enough to help her fall back to sleep.

 Helping your baby fall asleep—overtired, at that—can be a challenge for any first-time mom.
-Still, you’re not stuck with frequent wake-ups or miserable days and nights.
+Still, you’re not stuck with frequent wake-ups or miserable nighttime sleep.
 Start by having an earlier bedtime, especially since good, quality sleep begets more of it.

 Then, find the right balance of wake and sleep time.
-You want your baby to be awake long enough that he’s actually sleepy, but not too awake that he crosses into feeling overtired.
+You want him to be awake long enough that he’s actually sleepy, but not too awake that he crosses into feeling overtired.
 Don’t rush in the minute you hear any whimper, and instead give him a chance to settle back on his own.

 If that doesn’t work, hold him until he’s completely asleep before putting him down.
 You can also rely on effective baby gear that help him sleep in longer stretches while giving you a break.
-Encourage consistency in your days by doing the same order of routines.
+Encourage consistency in the daytime by doing the same activities in your sleep routine.